 It was decided that a committee structure would offer an efficient and effective means of input and feedback on the development of the policy framework.
 A large 52member Steering Committee was appointed by City Council to guide the Plan preparation process.
 This Steering Committee was comprised of representatives of a broad range of stakeholder and interest groups across the City.
-This group not only represented development, realty, business and professional interests, but also represented homeowners' associations and members with specific environmental, cultural and religious views and con-
+This group not only represented development, realty, business and professional interests, but also represented homeowners' associations and members with specific environmental, cultural and religious views and concerns.

 The Master Plan Steering Committee met to formulate responses to issues, to develop a vision to drive the Plan process, to consider alternative strategies prepared by Planning and Development Department staff in response to the Plan Vision, and to provide input on the direction and content of the Master Plan goals, objectives and policies.
 The in-depth participation from the members of the Committee was a critical component in the effort to prepare a long-range plan that was responsive to the identified needs and aspirations of the community.
-Steering Committee members working in break out sessions to draft vision statement, November 3, 1999, tives of utility agencies, the Regional Transportation Commission, Regional Flood Control, the Metropolitan Police Department and the Clark County School District.
-The Technical Committee's role was to assess the strategies developed through the Steering Committee and determine the implications on existing municipal and agency programs, and to provide Planning staff working with the Technical Committee to review the Steering Committee's draft vision statement, November 15, 1999.
+Steering Committee members working in break out sessions to draft vision statement, November 3, 1999.

+A Technical Committee was also formed to complement the activities of the Steering Committee.
+The Technical Committee was comprised of senior members of City departments, as well as representatives of utility agencies, the Regional Transportation Commission, Regional Flood Control, the Metropolitan Police Department and the Clark County School District.
+The Technical Committee's role was to assess the strategies developed through the Steering Committee and determine the implications on existing municipal and agency programs, and to provide advice based on technical considerations, during the preparation of the Master Plan.